bahalahmad/bahalahmad/README.md

 <h3>
     <i>
-👀 I’m interested in Website Development
+👀 I’m interested in Coding
-🌱 I’m currently learning MERN Stack</i>
+🌱 I’m currently learning MERN Stack and I'm genuinely enthusiastic about immersing myself in the machine learning</i>
 </h3>

 <h3>